Smart Halloween Safety Tips

 - Stress the importance of crossing roads safely over and over again.
 Once those little goblins see treats across the street, the temptation to run is going to be huge.

-- Wash hands regularly, or keep hand sanitizer available to be used often as your trick-or-treaters will be in contact with candy wrapping passed from hand to hand.
+- Bring hand sanitizer to use as your trick-or-treaters will be in contact with candy passed from hand to hand.

 - Keep face masks on during trick-or-treating and avoid touching the eyes, nose or mouth.

-- Trick-or-treating safety tips should be repeated every year, no matter how old your ghosts and goblins are — a refresher never hurts!
+- Trick-or-treating safety tips should be reviewed every year, no matter how old your ghosts and goblins are — a refresher never hurts!

 - Before heading out to trick-or-treat during a pandemic, you may want to check with your local health officials for possible rules or requirements.
 For the safety of yourself and your community, be sure you’re following any guidelines put in place.